rodneyo1/asciiart-output/README.md

 Installation

-Make sure you have Go installed https://go.dev/doc/install.
+    Make sure you have Go installed (https://go.dev/doc/install).
     Clone or download this repository.
     Navigate to the project directory then into the directory containing the main.go file /art in your terminal.

-### Usage
+Usage

-There are two ways to use the program.:
+There are two ways to use the program:

 1. With a String Input Only
-Navigate to the directory `/art` containing the main.go file

 `go run .
 "YOUR_STRING"`